"The Lake Is Singing My Song"

 ________________________________________________________________________________== Origin and pronunciation of the word nibi ==

 Nibi, which is Anishinaabemowin (Ojibwe language) for water, depending on the region, is pronounced, nih-BEH or ni-PIH.
-The first pronunciation can be heard among the Nakawe-Ojibweg (Saulteaux) of western Ontario while the latter is favored by Ojibweg in, for exampe, Minnesota.
+The first pronunciation can be heard among the Nakawe-Ojibweg (Saulteaux) of western Ontario while the latter is favored by Ojibweg in, for example, Minnesota.

 A few years ago my friend Michel Sutherland from Fort Albany, Nishnawbe-aski in Northeastern Ontario, related to me the following dibaajimowin (true life story) about the etymology of the word nibi.
-According to this Anishinini (Oji-Cree) story, the word nibi derives from the old form b'he; later on, throughout time, it evolved in "nibi": Niin, or ni= my; b'he = water.
+According to this Maskekowak (Swampy Cree) story, the word nibi derives from the old form b'he; later on, throughout time, it evolved in "nibi": Niin, or ni= my; b'he = water.
 My water.

 == Nibi Waaboo, the Water Song ==